PowerCommands/PowerCommands2022/README.md

-# PowerCommands2022
+# Power Commands
-You could see PowerCommands as your CLI applikation starter kit.
+You could see PowerCommands as your CLI application starter kit.
 It is a structured framework for creating your own customized command prompt to perform tasks with the full control from your command environment.
 That means no time-consuming hassling with a GUI, try catch block, validate your input, you do not need to write a zilion test classes either.
-Just concentrate on the code, create your commands and run the Console applikation.
+Just concentrate on the code, create your commands and run the Console application.

 [Follow progress on twitter](https://twitter.com/PowerCommands) <img src="https://github.com/PowerCommands/PowerCommands2022/blob/main/Docs/images/Twitter.png?raw=true" alt="drawing" width="20"/>

  ### The core components offering this to your custom PowerCommands
- - Command completion, with history, suggestions, options and support for Path/File navigation and color highlightning when typing a valid command
+ - Command completion, with history, suggestions, options and support for Path/File navigation and color highlighting when typing a valid command
  - Secret handling to protect sensitive information like password or authentication tokens in the configuration file.
  - Configuration with YAML (built to be very easy to extend)
  - Logging (using Microsoft.Extensions.Logging.ILogger)